 - Meet the minimum education requirements of a State Licensed Real Estate Appraiser,

-- Be supervised in the conduct of their services by a New York State licensed or certified appraiser, who is approved by the Department of State as a Supervisory Appraiser.
-The Supervisory Appraiser must cosign any appraisal report involving a federally related transaction over the deminimus level, and
+- Be supervised in the conduct of their services by a New York State certified appraiser, who is approved by the Department of State as a Supervisory Appraiser.
+The Supervisory Appraiser must cosign the appraisal reports, and

 - Utilize the same Uniform Standards of Professional Appraisal Practice as a state licensed or certified appraiser.